TomPotato/Rover-Embedded-Project-2024-25/README.md

 │   └──images                        # images used inside the readme ├── images_schematics
-│  └──images                         # schematics of the Arduino jumpers connections in the Rover ├── presentation!!                   # presentation of the project └── Our Code
+│  └──images                         # schematics of the Arduino jumpers connections in the Rover ├── videos
+│  ├── Rover Wall-E                  # integral video of the Rover │  └── snippets                      # parts of the video
+├── presentation!!                   # presentation of the project └── Our Code
     ├── ArduinoUNO                   # Arduino side code